Quantcast

 How to Decide

 As you can see, it is a long and hard path to become a doctor.
 None of the above was meant to scare you away from medicine, but it is important to know what you’re getting into.
+You will be required to cram all of this knowledge into your head, starting from diagnosing and going all the way to prescribing the correct drug therapy.

 Most people who go into medicine like helping people.
 It’s cliché, but true.
 If you think about it though, there are tons of ways to help people: You can become a teacher, lawyer, or customer service representative just to name a few.
 So why do people choose medicine in particular?
-The biggest reason is the special relationship between a doctor and her patient.
+The biggest reason is the special relationship between a doctor and their patient.
 The patients trust their doctor with their most precious possession: their health.
 Patients often come with personal or private problems that they share with their doctor and trust her to fix.
 Many doctors also enjoy learning the science and applying it to help others.
 These are just a few of the ways medicine is different from many other professions.

 Some people love doing this kind of work and others don’t.
 So how do you know if it’s right for you?
 Get experience in the field!
 Many doctors are willing to let pre med students shadow them, all you have to do is ask.
 Find a doctor in a field you’re interested in and ask if they would let you follow them around for a few days.
 When you’re with the doctor, ask plenty of questions.
 Ask what their typical day is like, why they went into medicine, if they have any regrets, etc. Notice the doctor’s interactions with patients and ask if you could see yourself doing the same thing.
 If you didn’t like the experience, reflect on whether it was something about that particular field you didn’t like or if it’s medicine as a whole.
+At the end of the day, you should ask yourself the following: Is there anything else besides medicine I would be happy doing?
+If the answer is yes, take some time to explore that field before you commit to medicine 100%